Magical place!

 Roc de Cambes 2016 94p

 Tasted four times - last time in October 2019.
 Consistent notes.
-This wine was imposing on the nose with great aromatic intensity, concentrated on the palate with great complexity, depth, and fat fruity aftertaste.
+This wine was imposing on the nose with great aromatic intensity, concentrated on the palate with great complexity and depth, and had a creamy, fruity aftertaste.
 This is a riveting effort.

 Roc de Cambes 2015 93p

 Tasted four times - last time in October 2018.
 Consistent notes.
-As usual, it was filled with dark fruit on the nose and palate, potent and with a strong backbone, earthy flavors on the palate, and a long aftertaste.
+As usual, it was filled with dark fruit on the nose and palate, was potent, had a strong backbone, earthy flavors on the palate, and had a long aftertaste.

 Roc de Cambes 2014 (barrel sample) 92p

-Tasted in March 2015.
-This wine was compelling, strong, and intense on the nose with blueberries and black cherries, with superb balance and a firm aftertaste containing ripe flavors.
+I tasted this wine in March 2015.
+It was compelling, strong, and intense on the nose, with blueberries and black cherries.
+It has superb balance and a firm aftertaste containing ripe flavors.
 It is a terrific effort and reminds me of the 2008 vintage style.

 Roc de Cambes 2013 (barrel sample) 88p